ZEISS-PiWeb/PiWeb-Api/_pages/0123-restapi-dataservice-catalogs.md

 There are two different options for deleting catalog entries:

 * Delete all entries from a certain catalog identified by its uuid or
-* Delete one or more specific entries identified by their keys from a certain catalog identified by its uuid
+* Delete one or more specific entries identified by their keys from a certain catalog identified by its uuid.
+Therefore you need to add the filter parameter `entryIds` to the request uri.
 {% endcapture %}

 {% assign exampleCaption="Delete the entries with key 1 and 3 from the catalog with uuid 8c376bee-ffe3-4ee4-abb9-a55b492e69ad" %}